Using Linux’s memfd_secret syscall from the JVM with JEP-419 JEP-454

 Closing words

-I missed the possibility of creating a MemorySegment
+I missed the possibility of creating a MemorySegment from a file descriptor,

-While I still find the mandatory use of --enable-native-access=ALL-UNNAMED
+It’s worth mentioning that the mandatory use of --enable-native-access=ALL-UNNAMED

-if this flag is not specified, users will get a warning for the first call to
+If this flag is not specified, users will get a warning for the first call to

 a restricted method (one warning per module).